run-ai/docs/docs/developer/cluster-api/reference/inference.md

    arguments	<Object>
      When set,contains the arguments sent along with the command.
 These override the entry point of the image in the created workload.

+   autoDeletionTimeAfterCompletionSeconds	<Object>
+     Specifies the duration after which it is possible for a finished workload to be automatically deleted.
+When the workload is being deleted, its lifecycle guarantees (e.g. finalizers) will be honored.
+If this field is unset, the workload won't be automatically deleted.
+If this field is set to zero, the workload becomes eligible to be deleted immediately after it finishes.

    baseWorkload	<string>
      Reference to another workload.
 When set, this workload inherits its values